 |First floor mezzanine|

 On the second floor a new floor level is planned to be built in the air space currently above the lecture theatre roof.
 This will house a new lecture theatre to replace the existing council chamber at the front of the second floor.
-The second floor will be called the "Member First" area and hold all of the existing member facilities (library, archives, bar, business centre, meeting rooms, interview rooms and drop in facilities for members and their guests to hold informal meetings), plus have a central hub manned by IET staff who can assist members with their enquiries.
+The second floor will be called the Faraday Centre and hold all of the existing member facilities (library, archives, bar, business centre, meeting rooms, interview rooms and drop in facilities for members and their guests to hold informal meetings), plus have a central hub manned by IET staff who can assist members with their enquiries.